 8 Steps to create your own Anatomy Flash Cards

-If you want to create your own flash card deck, you can do so using the kenHub online Anatomy Atlas:
+However, if you still want to create your own flashcard deck, you can do so by using the kenHub online Anatomy Atlas:

 - Register: By going to kenhub.com and registering as a user you can access the online Anatomy Atlas.

 - Select: Browse through the image collections and choose the images you would like to use.

 - Download: By right-clicking the images and selecting ‘save image as’ you can download each individual image to your computer, tablet or phone for your personal use.*

 - Print: Using the printer options, you can select the size you would like your cards to be and print them out on photo paper, or slightly thicker paper (card) for durability.

 - Copy: rewrite the most important bullet points of each card from your Anatomy notes and the name of the image on the back side.
 Important details include:

 - Innervation: Nerve Supply